Ego8316/webserv/README.md

 WebServ/
 ├── bin/                    # Compiled executable
 ├── include/                # Header files
-│   ├── WebServ.hpp         # Main server class
-│   ├── ServerCore.hpp      # Socket & poll management
+│   ├── WebServ.hpp         # Main server class, handles Client creation, destruction and the queue │   ├── ServerCore.hpp      # Socket & poll management
-│   ├── Client.hpp          # Client state machine
+│   ├── Client.hpp          # Client entity with the lifetime of the associated connection, is activated when new request from the client is received (or when it is its turn to process its request).
+Calls all the necessary functions to process the request and send the response
-│   ├── Request.hpp         # HTTP request parser
+│   ├── Request.hpp         # Creates a C++ object from the HTTP request
-│   ├── Response.hpp        # HTTP response builder
-│   ├── RequestHandler.hpp  # Request routing
+│   ├── Response.hpp        # Used by the RequestHandler to store the response to be sent │   ├── RequestHandler.hpp  # Request dispatcher and processor
-│   ├── CGI.hpp             # CGI execution
+│   ├── CGI.hpp             # Responsible for creating, terminating and monitoring the CGI run
 │   ├── Cookie.hpp          # Cookie management
 │   ├── ServerConfig.hpp    # Configuration structures
 │   ├── ConfigParser.hpp    # Config file parser
-│   └── headers.hpp         # Common includes
+│   └── headers.hpp         # Common includes, #define, enums ...
 ├── srcs/                   # Source files
 │   ├── main.cpp            # Entry point
 │   ├── WebServ.cpp